Two stability theorems on plethysms of Schur functions: Proof of Theorem

 We remark that the bounds in Proposition~\ref{prop:plethysticSignedTableauInnerStable} are typically not optimal.

 \begin{example} We continue Example~\ref{ex:22positions} to show how the general bounds coming ultimately from Lemma~\ref{lemma:plethysticSignedTableauPositions} can be sharpened by considering negative and positive entries together.
+In this example we got the bound $M \ge \max(3, b+2)$.
 From the diagram in Example~\ref{ex:22motivation} we see that the entries of $1$ in the two semistandard tableaux $s$ and $t$ forming

-lie either in the bottom two rows of their first two columns, or in the $N$ boxes ending their first rows.
+lie either in the bottom two rows of their first two columns, or in the $M$ boxes ending their first rows.
 At most two $1$s can be in the first two columns of each.
-Therefore each of~$s$ and $t$ has at most $2+N$ entries of $1$, and if the $1$-right position $(1,3)$ in either~$s$ or~$t$ does not contain~$1$ then the total number of entries of $1$ in $T$ is at most $(2+N) + 2 = 4+N$.
+Therefore each of~$s$ and $t$ has at most $2+M$ entries of $1$, and if the $1$-right position $(1,3)$ in either~$s$ or~$t$ does not contain~$1$ then the total number of entries of $1$ in $T$ is at most $(2+M) + 2 = 4+M$.
 Therefore $4+N \ge 6-b+2N$ and we deduce that $N \le b-2$.
-Hence if $N \ge b-1$ then the $1$-right position $(1,3)$ in both tableaux $s$ and $t$ contains $1$.
-Therefore, provided $M \ge b-2$, and $M \ge 3$ (as we needed from Lemma~\ref{lemma:plethysticSignedTableauPositions}), insertion of $\young(1)$ and $\young(\oM\tM)$ defines a surjective map
+Hence if $M \ge b-1$ then the $1$-right position $(1,3)$ in both tableaux $s$ and $t$ contains $1$.
+Therefore, provided $M \ge b-1$, and $M \ge 3$ (as we needed from Lemma~\ref{lemma:plethysticSignedTableauPositions} to ensure that the $2$-bottom position $(1,2)$ contains $-2$), insertion of $\young(1)$ and $\young(\oM\tM)$ defines a surjective map

-(Note that in this context $N$ becomes $M+1$, hence $M \ge b-2$ and $N \ge b-1$.)
-This gives the improved bound $\max(3, b-2)$ shown in the table in Example~\ref{ex:22positions}.
-Note that the bound from Proposition~\ref{prop:signedTableauStable} is $M \ge 2$, so this bound still holds. \end{example}
+This gives the improved bound $\max(3, b-1)$.
+Note that the bound from Proposition~\ref{prop:signedTableauStable} is $M \ge 2$, so this bound still holds; this bound is relevant in the proof of Theorem~\ref{thm:muStable} following. \end{example}